Actindo-AG/Documentation/Taxes/Operation/01_ManageDecisionMatrix.md

 3. Click the *Country of origin* drop-down list and select the appropriate option.
 Use the drop-down list on the left to select a group of countries or the one on the right to select an individual country.
 As a group of countries, only the **EU - European Union** option is available.
 In the drop-down list of individual countries, all available countries in the system are displayed.
 When a group of countries is selected, the drop-down list on the right is locked.

-4. Click the *Ship-to country* drop-down lists and select **Any** on the left and the country where the product is to be shipped to on the right.
+4. Click the *Ship-to country* drop-down list on the right to select the country where the product is to be shipped to.
+The *Ship-to country* drop-down list on the left must remain blank (**Any**).

+  > [Info] To change the selection of a drop-down list back to **Any**, reselect the already selected option in the drop-down list.

 5. Click the *Ship-to postcode* drop-down list and select the appropriate option.
 The following options are available: